arihant-bhuyan/Investment-Portfolio/README.md

 - **Stocks**: High allocation in stocks like AAPL, TSLA, MSFT, and GOOGL.
 Keeping in mind thate they would perform well.
 They contributed significantly to both realized and unrealized gains but also contributed heavily to losses (TSLA).
 - **ETFs and Bonds**: These represented a more conservative allocation.
 While they yielded high returns, they stabilized the portfolio, particularly during volatile periods.
-- **Commodities**: Gold (GLD) was included for hedging purposes, particularly against inflation and stock market downturns.
+- **Commodities**: Gold (GLD) was included for hedging purposes, particularly against inflation and stock market downturns (COVID).
 It showed modest gains but played a crucial defensive role.

 #### Diversification Strategy
 The portfolio was designed to have a balanced growth strategy in mind, exploring high-growth tech stocks with more stable assets such as bonds and index funds.
 This helps in managing risk, especially during volatile market periods.
 Here’s how different asset categories contributed to this strategy:

 - **Equity (Tech Stocks)**: Stocks like AAPL, TSLA, GOOGL, and MSFT were tend to represent the growth-oriented part of the portfolio.
 While they introduced volatility, they also provided the highest potential for returns.
 - **ETFs**: SPY and QQQ provides a balanced exposure to broader markets, reducing the risks associated with individual stock holdings.
-SPY, which mirrors the S&P 500, offered more stability, while QQQ capitalized on the technology sector’s performance.
 - **Bonds**: AGG acted as a safety net.
 Bonds usually move inversely to stocks, and AGG provided protection during market downturns, contributing to overall portfolio stability.
 - **Mutual Funds**: VFINX contributed steady returns, similar to SPY, and served as a low-risk component, ideal for long-term growth.
 - **Commodities**: GLD contributed high returns (unrealised and realised gains),served as a low-risk component, ideal for long-term growth.